hackersupreme/react-spring-parallax/README.md

 Thankfully, React-Spring allows you to disable scrolling on the parallax.
 But if you can't scroll, what's the point of a parallax?

-The horizontal parallax that React-Spring offers has another use that allows you to create a more web app feel to your site.
+The horizontal parallax that React-Spring offers has another use that allows you to create a more app-like feel to your site.
 With the horizontal parallax you can simulate page transitions that feel incredibly smooth.

+The same content that can be fit on a powerpoint works here.
+It can be a story like the vertical example emphasized, but since the content is locked into place after the animation takes place you can add more detailed content.

+I decided it would work as an interactive slideshow that features similar content.
+I imagined this would replace an "about us" page or a "products" page.
+Content that's all of the same type, i.e. an image, title, subtitle, and paragraph, but the content differs from instance to instance.

 ## Resources